elevateforhumanity/fix2/VIDEO_SCRIPTS_WORKFORCE.md

 **Voiceover:**

-> "Check your eligibility in two minutes at Elevate Connects Directory.
+> "Check your eligibility in two minutes at Elevate for Humanity.
 Your future is funded—let's get started."

 ---